astronomer/docs/learn/custom-xcom-backends-tutorial.md

     ![Pokemon Information in logs](/img/guides/xcom_backend_task_logs_pokemon.png)

-## Best practices

-Common reasons to use a custom XComs backend are:

-- Needing more storage space for XComs than the metadata database can offer.
-- Running a production environment where custom retention, deletion and backup policies for XComs are desired.
-With a custom XCom backend you do not need to worry about periodically cleaning up the metadata database.
-- The need for custom serialization and deserialization methods.
-By default Airflow uses JSON serialization, which puts limits on the type of data that you can pass via XComs (pickling is available by setting `AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` but has [known security implications](https://docs.python.org/3/library/pickle.html)).
-A custom XCom backend allows you to implement your own serialization and deserialization methods.
-- Having a custom setup where access to XComs is needed without accessing the metadata database.

 ## Overriding additional BaseXCom methods

 In this tutorial we've shown how to add custom logic to the `.serialize_value()` and  `.deserialize_value()` methods.
 If you want to further expand the functionality for your custom XCom backend, you can override additional methods of the [XCom module](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/xcom/index.html) ([source code](https://github.com/apache/airflow/blob/main/airflow/models/xcom.py)).

-A common use case for this is removing stored XComs upon clearing and rerunning a task in both the Airflow metadata database and the custom XCom backend.
+A common use case for this is removing stored XCom upon clearing and rerunning a task in both the Airflow metadata database and the custom XCom backend.
 To do so, the `.clear()` method needs to be overridden to include the removal of the referenced XCom in the custom XCom backend.
-The code below shows an example of a `.clear()` method that includes the deletion of an XCom stored in a custom S3 backend with the S3XComBackendJSON XComs backend from [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) of the tutorial.
+The code below shows an example of a `.clear()` method that includes the deletion of an XCom stored in a custom S3 backend with the S3XComBackendJSON XCom backend from [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) of the tutorial.

 ```python
 from airflow.utils.session import NEW_SESSION, provide_session